 They likely won’t be as sophisticated and polished as a YouTube video, but less raw than a Story.
 Shorter than YouTube, but longer than a Story.

-In most cases, you’ll want to use the two together to gain as much traction for your video and IGTV marketing as possible.
+In most cases, you’ll want to use the two together to gain as much traction for your video as possible across both platforms.

 As of now, IGTV hasn’t proven to be a huge rival to YouTube.
-But that doesn’t mean there’s not a place for IGTV in your marketing strategy.
+But that doesn’t mean there’s not a place for it in your marketing strategy.